Gulbransen

 In the 1960s, Gulbransen and Seeburg Corporation released one of the earliest transistorized rhythm machines: "Seeburg/Gulbransen Select-A-Rhythm".
 Seeburg would invent a fully transistorized rhythm machine in 1964 and receive a patent three years later.

 Around 1950, the company was sold to CBS.
 In 1964, it merged with Seeburg Corporation.
 Production ceased in 1969.

-In 1985, Mission Bay Investments acquired the brand and produced Elka organs under the Gulbransen name.
+In 1979, Seeburg filed for bankruptcy, which later sold the brand to Mission Bay Investments in 1985 and produced Elka organs under the Gulbransen name.
 In 2002 or 2003, QRS Music Technologies acquired the brand; pianos were made by Samick.